ecypeng/EECS4415/a3/readme.txt

 1. docker run -it -v $PWD:/app --link twitter:twitter eecsyorku/eecs4415
 2. spark-submit spark_app_a.py

+In terminal window 3, please run:
+1. python graph_a.py

-You will now see the code running.
+You will now see the code and graph running.

 Part B:
-To run this, first open two terminal windows.
+To run this, first open three terminal windows.

 In terminal window 1, please follow these steps:
 1. docker run -it -v $PWD:/app --name twitter -w /app python bash